Unpainted Paintings: The paintings

 Although Nolde's Unpainted Paintings were painted with watercolors, they are not actually watercolors.
 They were created using mixed media.
 He used the watercolor paint as the basis, which was applied to easily absorbent Japanese paper, that he had in large quantities.
 On the top of the watercolor basis he put another layer of gouache and ink outlines.

 The close, personal circle in which these paintings were created shaped his working style and the choice of his means.
 With a free stroke, the brush soaked in color, he applied them to the paper in different layers and by this way was able to achieve the highest color intensity.
 He often painted several times over individual areas, sometimes he also painted the reverse side of the sheet, so that his colors began to radiate profoundly and achieved a high density presence.
 In addition, he left out some areas in order to emphasize the structure of the paper and set accents with partly dry pigments or cut up older works on paper in order to recolor them in completely different forms.
 With opaque white and tempera paint, he set accents, emphasized details and gave individual parts of the picture a special impact.

-Nolde, with the Unpainted Paintings, which are made of around 1300 works, the artist, who was over 70 at the time, created a rich later work that is still characterized by an extraordinary freshness and topicality.
+Nolde, who was over 70 at the time, with the Unpainted Paintings, comprising around 1300 works, created a rich later work that is still characterized by an extraordinary freshness and topicality.
 Like Manfred Reuther stated: "The influence of Nolde's work, especially that of the Unpainted Paintings, on art after 1945, extends with the same force to the artistic endeavors of the most recent present."